List of neighbourhoods in Sudbury: Gatchell

 Gatchell is located to the southwest of downtown, between the West End and the eastern edge of Copper Cliff along Lorne Street southwestward from Byng Street to Big Nickel Mine Drive, with Big Nickel Mine Drive serving as its northern border.
-The neighbourhood is named for Moses Gatchell, a dairy farmer who owned land in the area.
-Many streets in the neighbourhood are named for locals who were killed in action during the First World War.
+The neighbourhood is named after Moses Gatchell, a dairy farmer who owned land in the area.
+Many streets in the neighbourhood are named after locals who were killed in action during the First World War.

-The neighbourhood was established by working-class Italian immigrants, who founded the St. Anthony Church and Delki Dozzi Park, named for local Italian Canadian politician Delchi Dozzi.
+The neighbourhood was established by working-class Italian immigrants, who founded the St. Anthony Church and Delki Dozzi Park, named after local Italian Canadian politician Delchi Dozzi.
 The homes in the neighbourhood date mostly to the 1920s through 1940s.
 The main landmark of the neighbourhood is Dynamic Earth and the Big Nickel, located at its western edge.